What is ADHD?

 The good thing is that both are not illnesses these are conditions and with the right attitude and support where needed both neurotypes can lead normal – or even fulfilling lives.

-ADHD is a neurodevelopmental condition with a signs of hyperactivity, impulsivity, and inattention.
-And autism is also a neurodevelopmental condition, but it is characterized by social skills challenges like social interactions, communications, and repetitive behaviors.
+ADHD is a neurodevelopmental condition with signs of hyperactivity, impulsivity, and inattention.
+Autism is also a neurodevelopmental condition, but it is characterized by social skills challenges like social interactions, communication, and repetitive behaviors.

 Different causes and symptoms

 It is more mentally and emotionally taxing for someone to hide their autism the more they do so.
-We do have a tendency to be much better at concentrating on one task and working diligently to finish it.
-We also pay close attention to detail and enjoy delving deeply into abstract concepts, both of which may be major distractions and provide considerably greater fulfilment in certain circumstances.
+We do tend to be much better at concentrating on one task and working diligently to finish it.
+We also pay close attention to detail and enjoy delving deeply into abstract concepts, both of which may be major distractions and provide considerably greater fulfillment in certain circumstances.

-It’s very difficult to say which one is ‘worse’ because both neurotypes equally have exceptional strengths too and I think it’s important that we focus more on those strengths instead of negative aspect.
+It’s very difficult to say which one is ‘worse’ because both neurotypes equally have exceptional strengths too and I think it’s important that we focus more on those strengths instead of negative aspects.

-ADHD is a behavioral issue that humans are facing across the globe. still, we do not have the proper medicine or treatment for it. and the researches are ongoing and we hope we will soon have an appropriate medicine.
+ADHD is a behavioral issue that humans are facing across the globe. still, we do not have the proper medicine or treatment for it. and the research is ongoing and we hope we will soon have an appropriate medicine.

 Leave a Comment